davidkiss/spring-cloud-streams-kafka-demo/PITCHME.md

 +++

-Let's get started!
+### Let's get started!

 ---

-### What is Spring Cloud Streaming
+### What is Spring Cloud Streaming?
-Spring Cloud Stream is a framework for building message-driven microservices and it's built upon Spring Boot.
+Spring Cloud Stream is a framework built upon Spring Boot for building message-driven microservices.

 ---

-### What is Kafka
+### What is Kafka?
-Kafka is a popular high performant and horizontally scalable messaging platform originally developed by LinkedIn and later on donated to the Apache Foundation.
+Kafka is a popular high performant and horizontally scalable messaging platform originally developed by LinkedIn.

 ---